-Call Campus Police and they'll send an officer over to let you back into your room.
-For lost door keys, contact the HOO.
-For lost OneCards, contact the OneCard office.
+Call Campus Police!
+They'll send an officer (with a smile) over to let you back into your room!
+For lost hard keys, contact the HOO.
+For lost one cards, contact the One card office.
 Do this immediately to preserve community safety.